-Similar to a book title, it either makes the reader curious and make him check out the book (or the podcast in this case), or they just glance by it and never see it again.
+Similar to a book title, it either makes the reader curious and makes him check out the book (or the podcast in this case), or they just glance at it and never see it again.

 One of the big reasons why going with a shorter name is safer is the appearance of your name on different apps and screens.

 Many podcast services will not show the entire name if it’s too long.
 Which harms your visibility and impressionability.

 When you look deeper, you can find commonalities.

 Popular podcast names tend to be unique, concise, and descriptive.